plone/documentation/docs/backend/deprecation.md

 At some point we:

 - need to get rid of old code,
-- want to unify api style (consistent api),
+- want to unify API style (consistent API),
 - fix typos in namings,
 - move code or templates around (inside package or to another package).